ros/catkin/doc/user_guide/rosbuild_migration.rst

  a.
 Replace the exported explicit compiler and linker flags with a dynamic pkg-config invocation:

    ``<cpp cflags="`pkg-config --cflags PACKAGE_NAME`" lflags="`pkg-config --libs PACKAGE_NAME`"/>``

+This allows rosbuild packages to depend on catkinized packages.

  b.
 Create a CMake project containing a ``catkin_project(PACKAGE_NAME)`` invocation...
  c.
 Combine ``rosdep`` keys from ``manifest.xml`` files into ``stack.xml`` as ``build_depends`` and ``depends`` keys...